joshiteoshi/git-gud/deet-script.md

    - you can probably go your entire professional career without anything else
    - but it's fun to explore different tech
    - and maybe you'll like another vcs for your workflow better
+   - some other ones
+     - helix core - standard (?) in game development
+     - subversion - better (?) for projects with non-code elements
+     - mercurial - distributed like git, but i don't know if anyone uses this
  - remote hosting / git repository hosting services
    - i don't have to tell you about github
    - everyone knows what github is
    - but there are other hosting services (my internship used bitbucket)
    - some have extra features on top that you might like
+   - some other services
+     - gitlab - devops platform (whatever that means) + repository hosting
+     - bitbucket - i hate you
+     - github - you already have an account
+ - git gui tools
+   - commands are not always easy to remember
+   - it is good to get used to the command line
+   - but if you don't want to, or like being able to visualise source trees
+   - some gui tools
+     - github desktop - you already have this installed
+     - git-gui / gitk - these come with git and look like ms-dos
+     - lazygit - this one is terminal-based but makes complicated stuff a bit easier
+   - i don't have any other recommendations but there's a list on the git website

 ## references